Neethaane En Ponvasantham: Plot

-After graduating from IIM and landing a job, Varun goes about finding Nithya.
-He goes to Manapad in Tamil Nadu where Nithya is working as a school teacher at a tsunami relief camp.
-Nithya refuses to talk to him even after many attempts by Varun to start a conversation.
-When he finally gets her to talk, she rejects his advances saying that she is happy with her current position.
+After graduating from IIM and landing a job, Varun searches for Nithya.
+He goes to Manapad in Tamil Nadu, where Nithya is working as a school teacher at a tsunami relief camp.
+Nithya refuses to talk to him, even after many attempts by Varun to start a conversation.
+When he finally gets her to talk, she rejects his advances, saying that she is happy with her current position.
 Disgusted at her rejection, Varun leaves the place.
 After some days, Nithya invites Varun to her sister's marriage.
 At the same time, Varun also invites Nithya to his engagement.
-Nithya, shocked and surprised at this sudden development realizes that she couldn't fully understand Varun and breaks down before her sister.
+Nithya, shocked at this sudden development, realises that she couldn't fully understand Varun and breaks down before her sister.
 However, to the surprise of Varun, she attends his reception, which makes him think twice about his marriage.
 He realises that he is still in love with Nithya.
 So he breaks his current engagement with the consent of his father and goes to Nithya's home to win back her confidence.
-Nithya too apologizes to Varun about her past behaviour.
+Nithya also apologises to Varun about her past behaviour.
 They confess their feelings to each other and the film ends with a note being shown that they are happily married and continue to quarrel and love each other.